tvmai/tvmai.github.io/_posts/2019-04-30-opt-cuda-quantized.md

 <center> Figure 1.
 Inference time of different models on TVM, TensorRT, and MXNet </center> <p></p>

 TVM solves this challenge with a full stack compiler and a machine-learning-based optimizer to automatically generate computing kernels.
-TVM can generate effcient kernels via automatic search in a human-designed search space.
+TVM can generate efficient kernels via automatic search in a human-designed search space.
 In standard workloads such as VGG and ResNet, TVM achieves competitive performance compared with other state-of-the-art frameworks.
 In emerging models such as ResNeXt and Deformable ConvNets, the automatic optimization makes it easy for TVM to adapt to these new workloads and achieve a significant performance boost.